TimmyAyo1/DC-Week-3/README.md

 # Peer Comment
-This report doesn't contain the algorithm codes.
-I think it should as the requirements asked us to make suggestion, improvements or fix a potential user error.
-I am still expecting that you add the algorithm to either your README file or as a new file

 This is a clear, well-structured, and straightforward step-by-step algorithm.
 Each stage is logically presented and easy to follow.
 Great work, well done.